Customer support is one of the biggest factors that can impact your business’ success.

 There have been countless studies finding that acquiring a new customer costs you (way) more than keeping your existing customers, so don’t overlook this step.

-And when it comes to customer experience, happy customers spread the word… but so do unhappy ones.
+And when it comes to customer experience, happy customers spread the word, especially via social media… but so do unhappy ones.

-Providing great customer support will help turn your customers into evangelists who would sing your company’s praises and keep them from developing into vocal haters.
+Great customer support agents will help turn your customers into evangelists who will sing your company’s praises and keep them from developing into vocal haters.

 3. Product development

-What better way to build something your customers are willing to pay for than to listen to what they tell you they like and don’t like?
+What better way to build something your customers are willing to pay for than to listen to what they do and don’t like?

-Well, your customer support team has the best seat in the house when it comes to learning about the desires and difficulties of your customers.
+Well, your call center support team, and the rest of the customer support crew, have the best seat in the house when it comes to learning about customer issues and needs.

 Your product development team can draw upon this never-ending stream of customer insights to hone future innovations and upgrades.
 Feedback from actual customers will often expose problems and opportunities that your product team would otherwise miss.